ShadiZade/dotfiles/fortune/README.md

 - G. W. F. Hegel
 - Michael Parenti
 - Thomas Sankara
 - Georg Lucaks
 Among others.

 This mod is updated, expanded, and refined regulary.

 If you are offended by this mod, cry harder.
-Material conditions don't care about your feelings.
+Material conditions don't care about your feelings, and neither do I about your plantation-owning and/or nazi-collaborating grandpa.